Diet and exercise for breast cancer patients

 Trial design

-In this randomised trial, 134 women receiving chemotherapy treatment for advanced breast cancer will be assigned to one of two treatment groups.
-The women will be recruited by 10 centres in the UK.
+In this randomised trial, 134 women receiving chemotherapy treatment for advanced breast cancer were planned to be assigned to one of two treatment groups.
+The women were recruited by 10 centres in the UK.

-The first group (control group) consists of 67 patients.
-Patients in this group receive chemotherapy and follow a regular diet while taking part in resistance training three times a week.
+The first group (control group) would consist of 67 patients.
+Patients in this group received chemotherapy and followed a regular diet while taking part in resistance training three times a week.

-The second group (the intervention group) also consists of 67 patients who will follow the 5/2 diet whilst receiving chemotherapy.
-During restricted diet days, these patients are allowed a maximum caloric intake of 800 to 1000 kcal and 50 g of carbohydrates per day.
-The other five days, they follow a Mediterranean diet.
+The second group (the intervention group) was also planned to consist of 67 patients.
+The patients in this group followed the 5/2 diet whilst receiving chemotherapy.
+During restricted diet days, these patients were allowed a maximum caloric intake of 800 to 1000 kcal and 50 g of carbohydrates per day.
+The other five days, they followed a Mediterranean diet.
 This includes eating lots of fruits and vegetables, nuts, fish, low-fat dairy products, white meat and limited quantities of red meat.
-Patients also participate in resistance training 3 times per week.
+Patients also participated in resistance training 3 times per week.

-The trial will test whether an energy restricted diet adds to the anti-tumour effect and lessens chemotherapy toxicity compared to a resistance exercise-only intervention.
+The trial tested whether an energy restricted diet adds to the anti-tumour effect and lessens chemotherapy toxicity compared to a resistance exercise-only intervention.

 Results